 In addition to this solicitation, the broader SB 1 Grant Program dedicates 5% of total funding for federally recognized tribes for Track 1 planning projects leading to the development of a land use plan or proposals co-created between local governments and California Native American tribes.
-Applicants who align with either of these two requirements are eligible for this 5% setaside and should apply to the SB 1 Track 1 Grant Program.
+Applicants who align with either of these two requirements are eligible for this 5% set-aside and should apply to the SB 1 Track 1 Grant Program.
 Key factors of the set-aside are as follows:

-- Reserved for federally recognized tribes or applicants with projects that are co-created between a local or regional government and a California Native American tribe (requires a letter or resolution, signed by the chairperson of the tribe(s), confirming the tribe is actively partnering in the project) - Projects that lead to the development of a SLR adaptation plan that is incorporated into a local or regional land use plan, as required under SB 1
+• Reserved for federally recognized tribes or applicants with projects that are co-created between a local or regional government and a California Native American tribe (requires a letter or resolution, signed by the chairperson of the tribe(s), confirming the tribe is actively partnering in the project)

-Aligns with broader SB 1 Grant Program requirements, including SLR Criteria and SB 272
+- Projects that lead to the development of a land use plan that includes considerations for SLRas required under SB 1 - Aligns with broader SB 1 Grant Program requirements, including SLR Criteria and SB 272

-C. Equity and Environmental Justice Considerations
+D. Equity and Environmental Justice Considerations